 The banners, the fliers, the posters, the handbills, the bulletins, who do you think creates all these?
 Graphic designers.

-The departmental and faculty nights, the inter-class competitions; they all need posters.
+The departmental and faculty nights and the inter-class competitions; all need posters.

-With advanced technology, it’s easier to learn graphics designing using apps like Canva.
+Advanced technology makes it easier to learn graphics design using apps like Canva.